'Bright spot on dark horizon': IMF Director hails Indian economic growth amid recession fears

 In its World Economic Outlook, the IMF projected 6.8 per cent growth for India in 2022 and 6.1 per cent in 2023, the highest for any large economy.
 This makes India the fastest-growing economy in the world, this assumes significance as some countries in Europe like Germany and Italy are staring at recession next year.

-The UK is projected to grow to adjust 0.3 per cent next year, while France will grow at 0.7 per cent and the US at 1 per cent.
+The UK is projected to grow to at just 0.3 per cent next year, while France will grow at 0.7 per cent and the US at 1 per cent.
 China's economic growth too has slowed down, and it is projected to grow at just 3.2 per cent in 2022 and 4.4 per cent in 2023.

 Global growth is forecast to slow from 6 per cent in 2021 to 3.2 per cent in 2022 and 2.7 per cent in 2023.
 This is the weakest growth profile since 2001 except for the global financial crisis and the acute phase of the pandemic.
 The IMF expects significant slowdowns for the largest economies like the US and China.